Džemal Bijedić: Early career

+Political career

-After the liberation, Bijedić had many political roles, including as Assistant Minister of Internal Affairs in the government of the socialist republic of Bosnia and Herzegovina.
-Bijedić played a key role in the affirmation of the Muslims as a Yugoslav constitutive nation.
+After the liberation of Yugoslavia, Bijedić held many political roles, including as deputy Minister of Internal Affairs in the government of the Socialist Republic of Bosnia and Herzegovina.
+He played a key role in the affirmation of the Muslims as a Yugoslav constitutive nation.

 Significant progress in the economy of Herzegovina was made under Bijedić's leadership, with the establishment of heavy industry such as the Aluminijum Kombinat, and the modernization of the Sarajevo–Ploče railway.